 Former India hockey player and Olympic bronze medallist Balbir Singh Kullar dies

-Former India hockey player Balbir Singh Kullar, who was a part of the 1968 Olympics bronze-winning team, has died, the national federation said on Sunday He was 77.
+Former India hockey player Balbir Singh Kullar, who was a part of the 1968 Olympics bronze-winning team, has died after suffering a heart attack at his home in Punjab He died on Friday afternoon at the age of 77.

+Kullar is survived by his wife, one son and two daughters "My father was to travel with me to the US but suddenly he had a massive heart attack and he died on Friday afternoon at our family home in Sansarpur in Jalandhar district," his son Kamalbir Singh, who is based in US, told PTI on Sunday.
+Kullar's cremation will be conducted on Monday.

+"His last rites will be done on Monday because my son and his grandson just arrived from the US.
+One of my elder sisters is based in Canada and the other is in US, they also arrived on Sunday," he added Born at Sansarpur village of Jalandhar district in Punjab, Kullar made his India debut in 1963 in Lyon in France.
+He gained reputation as an inside forward in the Indian team and toured several countries like Belgium, England, the Netherlands, New Zealand and West Germany.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)